A tribute to Dr. Indra Amla

 Many people at CFTRI came to know her more at that time.
 After I took over as Director, she used to bring us new thoughts with JSS Hospital involvement where she was working and after her retirement from Government service.

-READ ALSO Award ceremony at CFTRI
+READ ALSO Life-time Achievement Award to former CFTRI Director

 Her interest in the subject of ‘under-nutrition’ became more and more intense.
 We made a draft of a project towards that and sent it to the Government.
 But, like it happens to Governments, it did not move forward fast enough which frustrated Dr. Amla who once mentioned to me “How much does it cost?
 I will take care of the expenditure and let us move ahead.”
 It was a small project.
 That showed her commitment to children and women and to help them somehow.
 In the end, the project did not take off but Dr. Indra Amla’s passion to serve women and children did not die.